Third Vajpayee ministry

 Atal Bihari Vajpayee was sworn in as Prime Minister of India for third time on 13 October 1999.
-He headed his Third Vajpayee Ministry.
-Here is the list of ministers in his ministry.
+Here is the list of ministers in the Third Vajpayee Ministry.
+During its tenure, this ministry became the largest Union Council of Ministers in India's history, comprising around 88 ministers to managing the broad-based National Democratic Alliance including over two dozen coalition partners.